Klaurx/Russian_SCADA_ASTUE-RTU-custom_protocol-dump/docs/protocol.md

 pthread_cond_signal is called to wake the consumer thread.
 The mutex is then released.

-For each of the 32 bit positions, the bit position is decoded from the bitmask using a bit extraction sequence (sar and test).
-If the bit is set and the corresponding position in the change flag at tag[+0xe4] is clear, a 16-bit counter value is assembled big-endian from two consecutive bytes at the current payload offset (starting at 0x08 and advancing by 2 per active counter).
-The delta computation uses the previous value at tag[+0xec + counter*4]:
+For each of the 32 bit positions, if the bit is set and the corresponding position in the change flag at tag[+0xe4] is clear, a 16-bit counter value is assembled big-endian from two consecutive bytes.
+The delta computation:

 ```
 if new == prev: no change